Learn More About Our Clubs & Organizations

 PRIDE

 PRIDE's purpose is to create a welcoming and inclusive campus environment for everyone regardless of sexual orientation and/or gender identity.
-PRIDE meets biweekly and we welcome anyone to stop by!
+PRIDE meets monthly and we welcome anyone and everyone to stop by!

 Supercharged Stonehill Car Club